tjgran01/GoodreadsEDA/README.md

 a sqlite3 database so that exploratory data analysis may be performed on the scraped data.

+## Quickstart.

+To run all the scripts in the proper order navigate to `GoodreadsEDA/GoodreadsEDA /main.py`.

+If you wish to run the scripts individually they should be run in this order:

+1. `./make_booklist.py`
+2. `./scp_bks.py`

+As `scp_bks.py` depends on a .csv file in created as output for `make_booklist.py` in order to run.

 ## Current Author List:

 The data the current iteration of the project is looking into is lesser known